Gowthamguna01/Gowthamguna01/README.md

                                                              PYTHON FULL-STACK DEVELOPER
-👋 Hi, I’m Gowtham from Erode, TamilNadu, INDIA.
+👋 Hi, I’m Gowtham from TamilNadu, INDIA.
 I am a recent graduate with a bachelor's degree.

 - I’m passionate about coding, especially in Python and Django.
 I have a strong knowledge in Python Full-Stack Development, and iam eager to contribute my knowledge and dedication to any team i join.